Spasmodic dysphonia: Mixed spasmodic dysphonia

 Mixed spasmodic dysphonia is the most rare type.
-Mixed spasmodic dysphonia involves both muscles that open the vocal folds and those that close them and therefore has features of both adductor and abductor spasmodic dysphonia.
-Some researchers believe that a subset of cases classified as mixed spasmodic dysphonia may actually be ADSD or ABSD subtype with the addition of compensatory voice behaviours that make it appear mixed.
+Mixed spasmodic dysphonia involves both muscles that open the vocal folds and those that close them and, therefore, has features of both adductor and abductor spasmodic dysphonia.
+Some researchers believe that a subset of cases classified as mixed spasmodic dysphonia may actually be ADSD or ABSD subtype with the addition of compensatory voice behaviors that make it appear mixed.
 This further adds to the difficulty in achieving accurate diagnosis.

 Whispering dysphonia

 A fourth type has also been described.
-This appears to be caused by mutations in the TUBB4 gene on the short arm of chromosome 19 (19p13.2-p13.3).
+This appears to be caused by mutations in the TUBB4 gene on the short arm of chromosome 19 (19p13.2–p13.3).
 This gene encodes a tubulin gene.
 The pathophysiology of this condition has yet to be determined.

 Treatment

 There are a number of potential treatments for spasmodic dysphonia, including Botox, voice therapy, and surgery.
-A number of medications have also been tried including anticholinergics (such as benztropine) which have been found to be effective in 40-50% of people, but which are associated with a number of side effects.
+A number of medications have also been tried including anticholinergics (such as benztropine) which have been found to be effective in 40–50% of people, but which are associated with a number of side effects.